Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 <mark style="background: #BABD00;">Predefined roles:</mark> are created and maintained by Google.
 Their permissions are automatically updated as necessary, such as when new features or services are added to Google Cloud.

-**Custom roles** are user-defined, and allow you to bundle one or more supported permissions to meet your specific needs.
+<mark style="background: #BABD00;">Custom roles</mark> are user-defined, and allow you to bundle one or more supported permissions to meet your specific needs.
 Custom roles are not maintained by Google; when new permissions, features, or services are added to Google Cloud, your custom roles will not be updated automatically.

 You create a custom role by combining one or more of the available Cloud IAM permissions.
 Permissions allow users to perform specific actions on Google Cloud resources.

-Cloud IAM also provides the ability to create customized Cloud IAM roles.
+Cloud IAM also provides the ability to create customised Cloud IAM roles.
 You can create a custom Cloud IAM role with one or more permissions and then grant that custom role to users.
 Cloud IAM provides a UI and API for creating and managing custom roles.

 <mark style="background: #BABD00;">Key Point:</mark> Custom roles enable you to enforce the principle of least privilege, ensuring that the user and service accounts in your organisation have only the permissions essential to performing their intended functions.